Diversity & Inclusion

 Diversity & Inclusion Forum

 In 2018, the Inn held its first Women’s Forum.
 Throughout 2018 and 2019, a number of Forum events were held.
 These events were largely focused around the 100-year anniversary of the opening up of the legal professions to women.
-We took the decision to expand this Forum from this year, with the aim of covering a wider range of diversity and inclusion issues.
+In 2020, we took the decision to expand this Forum, with the aim of covering a wider range of diversity and inclusion issues.

 The Bar Standards Board publishes their equality and diversity objectives and strategy on their website.